samidh93/EasyJobChromePlugin/README.md

 # For Developpers+

 ## Node modules
-npm install webpack webpack-cli
+npm install esbuild --save-dev

 ## generate Bundle
-./webpack.sh
+npm run build

 ## How to test
 go to chrome extensions chrome://extensions/ and load unpacked.